WHAT IS SLEEP APNEA?

 - Demands the use of electricity

-ORAL APPLIANCE THERAPY FOR THE TREATMENT OF SNORING AND SLEEP APNEA
+ORAL THERAPY FOR SNORING AND SLEEP APNEA TREATMENT LOS ANGELES

 - Very effective in the treatment of Snoring and Sleep Apnea, particularly in mild to moderate cases of OSA.